wsfer/mini-message-board/README.md

 # Mini Message Board

 This is a very basic message board website which I built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+Additionally the project was deployed on render https://mini-message-board-rmau.onrender.com/

 ## Technologies